tzehon/genai-examples/streamlit/invoice_processor/README.md

    - Convert merchant name to vector using SentenceTransformer
    - Model: "paraphrase-multilingual-mpnet-base-v2"
    - Supports multiple languages including Chinese
+   - Each merchant name is converted to a 768-dimensional vector

 2. **Similarity Search**
 ```mermaid